 This might sound a bit silly to some people, but the way you lay out your words really dictates how much of it people read.
 We suggest getting a grasp of your different headings when you work out what your point’s are.

 Also you can work out at this stage how image based your post needs to be to get your point across.
 For example, your post may need a lot of examples if you’re talking about how to do something.
-Take a look at our post about Instagram – we’ve used pictures from some of our favourite brands on social media to exemplify our points.
 Whereas some of your posts may just need one image at the top that links to the title, like this one.

 Check and check again